EduardoRodriguesF/quartz/doc/quartz.1.md

 ## method
 Manage current endpoint's method.

+The options are as follows:

 **\-\-get**
 : Display the method.

 **\-\-set** *URL*
 : Set a new value for URL.

-## headers [*OPTIONS*]
+## headers
 Manage current endpoint's headers.
-All flags can be used simultaneously to speed up its usage.
+All options can be used simultaneously to speed up its usage.

+The options are as follows:

 **\-\-add** *HEADER*
 : Adds a new header entry in "key: value" format.